 Be Considerate of Other Hikers

 When it comes to other hikers sharing the trail, don’t forget about common courtesy.
 If someone is walking up the hill when you’re headed down, step aside and let them pass (or offer encouragement if they look like they need it).
 Also, keep your noise level at a minimum; loud talking or music can disrupt other hikers’ experiences.
 When camping overnight on the trail, practice “Leave No Trace” principles by cleaning up after yourself and packing out all trash.

 If you see another hiker looking lost or confused—perhaps they don’t have a map—give them directions if you can!
 Even better…share your knowledge about local flora and fauna so they can really enjoy their time in nature.
 Sharing information is also helpful for safety reasons: if someone looks like they might be heading into danger (like an unstable area), feel free to mention it so everyone stays safe!

 Hiking etiquette isn’t just about remembering polite manners; it’s about being considerate of both the environment and fellow hikers alike.
 Respect your environment by leaving no trace behind, be courteous of others by keeping noise levels low, and share your knowledge whenever possible!
 With these basic tips in mind, everyone can enjoy their time outdoors as safely as possible.
-So get out there and enjoy exploring nature!

 Travel tips and tricks: